The Law of the Third System looks for “Hot Numbers” in a session.

 Here is a quick guide to Law of The Third roulette system.
 Please also read the notes at the bottom of the page.
 This system is similar in some ways to the Pivot System, in that you try and “fish” for numbers that repeat.
 Or in other words, you are looking for “hot numbers”.

 Here’s how to play Law of The Third Systems.
 There are various systems that have been developed to try and capitalise on this statistical law- below is an example.

-Quick Guide to a Law of The Third Roulette System (More Detail Below)
+Quick Guide (More Detail Below)

-- Write down the numbers as you sit it out at the wheel (if you are playing online you can make single unit low risk bets like 1 on red, 1 on even etc)
+Write down the numbers as you sit it out at the wheel (if you are playing online you can make single unit low risk bets like 1 on red, 1 on even etc)

-- Wait for 9 different numbers to drop in
+Wait for 9 different numbers to drop in

-- Wait 2 spins
+Wait 2 spins

-- Bet on all 9 numbers for 3 spins.
+Bet on all 9 numbers for 3 spins.

-- Easy to implement
+Easy to play.

-- Controlled risk (only 3 bets)
+Controlled Risk (only three bets)

-- Assumes the wheel has a memory- which is doesn’t
+Assumes the wheel has a memory- which is doesn’t

 Law of The 3rd System